 No members of the Management Committee received any remuneration during the year.
-Travel costs amounting to £NiI (2011: £NiI) were reimbursed to 0 (2011: 0) members of the Management Committee.
+No travel costs were reimbursed to members of the Management Committee.

-No Trustee or other person related to the charity had any personal interest in any contract or transaction entered into by the charity during the year (2011: Nil).
+No Trustee or other person related to the charity had any personal interest in any contract or transaction entered into by the charity during the year (2012: Nil).